romilly/github-project-checklist/README.md

 python evaluation.py
 ```
 ### Example Output
-Here’s what you might see when analyzing a repository:
+Here's what you might see when analyzing a repository:
 ```
 Last updated on: 2023-10-10T10:00:00Z
 Total issues: 152, Unresolved issues: 32